Change Management Glossary

 Intervene: The third element of a leader’s role in organisational change.
 They should ‘Intervene’ when they observe an employee resisting change, or when employees are not adopting the new skills and behaviours.

 Intervention: All the planned programme activities that aim to bring changes into an organisation.
 They are led by the sponsor and the leadership team.

 Key Performance Indicators (KPI): A set of quantifiable measures that a company uses to gauge its performance over time.
 These metrics are used to determine an organisation’s progress in achieving its strategic (change) and operational goals.
 They also compare a company’s finances and performance against other businesses within its industry.

 Knowledge Transfer: The process of transferring knowledge from the change programme to other parts or systems within the organisation.
 Like knowledge management, knowledge transfer seeks to capture, organise, create, or distribute knowledge and ensure its availability for future change teams.

-Leadership: The leaders of the organisation who are collectively responsible for strategy execution and its inherent change programmes.
+Leadership: The leaders of the organisation are collectively responsible for strategy execution and its inherent change programmes.

-Leadership Alignment: This process develops change leadership capability so the organisation’s leaders are aligned, as a high performing team, with change leadership skills and knowledge to successfully lead your organisation’s change, transformation or improvement to accelerate employee change adoption and deliver sustainable long-term benefits.
+Leadership Alignment: This process develops change leadership capability so the organisation’s leaders are aligned, as a high performing team, with change leadership skills and knowledge to successfully lead the organisation’s change, transformation or improvement to accelerate employee change adoption and deliver sustainable long-term benefits.

 Leadership of Change®: Encompasses change management concepts, models, depictions, assessments, tools, templates, checklists, plans, a roadmap and glossary structured around the ten-step a2B Change Management Framework®.
 The delivery vehicles are change management books, change management gamification manuals, leadership alignment workshops and masterclasses.